 - 7. Are there related offenses?

-It is a crime for a person to: receive money or another form of compensation, from someone he knows to be a prostitute in California.
+It is a crime to: receive money or another form of compensation, from someone you know to be a prostitute in California.

-- the defendant knew that a certain person was a prostitute, and
+- you knew that a certain person was a prostitute, and

 - one or more of the following was true:

-- the money that the prostitute earned supported the defendant (either in whole or in part),
+- the money that the prostitute earned supported you (either in whole or in part),

-- the money loaned to the prostitute, by someone who ran a house of prostitution, supported the defendant (either in whole or in part), or
+- the money loaned to the prostitute, by someone who ran a house of prostitution, supported you (either in whole or in part), or

-- the defendant asked for or received payment from the prostitute for soliciting prostitution customers.1
+- you asked for or received payment from the prostitute for soliciting prostitution customers.1

 Penal Code 647b PC defines a “prostitute” as a person who: